The title could also be: how to re-enter your life when you’ve been building a business. 😀

 This past weekend I actually took the weekend off (gasp!) and went away with my husband for the first time in more than 2 years.
 It was so amazing to let myself just go off the grid and play, eat and enjoy nature.
 We went hiking on Saturday just for fun!
 It was way overdue.

 4. I figured out what I loved to do and made it a priority again.
 I actually LOVE to cook.
 I love to try new foods and recipes.
 I love to bake.
 So, I made it a priority to set aside the time to cook again.
 I stopped limiting myself to 30-minute meals and became to cook the more time-consuming meals that my family loved.
 We still have 30-minute meals as back up, but I’m allowing myself to try new recipes again and it feels so good.
-I’ve also been trying one of those meal delivery services and I LOVE it!
-More to come on that front.
+I’ve also been using Hello Fresh for several months now and I LOVE it!
+Click here for a $40 off coupon to Hello Fresh.

 5. Exercise!
 I was not exercising for several years and struggled with some lingering health issues from my last pregnancy.
 In November of 2016, it had gotten so bad that my back was just shot.
 I would struggle to sit in a chair for a long period of time or to lift anything remotely heavy.
 I found myself one Sunday hardly able to walk from my community group classroom to pick up my daughters in the preschool area.
 I was afraid I wouldn’t be able to make it.